reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot.md

 **WARNING: Users in your organization will no longer be able to add new shortcuts to their OneDrive.
 Existing shortcuts will remain functional.**

 Read more from [Teams Real Simple with Pictures: Disabling Add Shortcut to OneDrive](https://microsoft365pro.co.uk/2022/04/11/teams-real-simple-with-pictures-disabling-add-shortcut-to-onedrive/)

+Having shortcuts within OneDrive links to other storage areas, i.e. SharePoint libraries or folders.

 ### DefaultOneDriveInformationBarrierMode